 The Hiatt Career Center helps Brandeis undergraduate students and alumni to develop career skills and strategies that develop and harness their adaptability, creativity, entrepreneurship and resilience to be successful in an ever-changing professional world.
 The center's nationally recognized staff comes from a wide range of backgrounds and careers, and brings valuable and varied methods of training and expertise to its work.

-The Office of the Vice Provost for Student Affairs serves as a central resource for Brandeis students.
+The Office of the Vice President for Student Affairs serves as a central resource for Brandeis students.
 Additionally, we provide information for families, opportunities for students to voice their opinions on pressing campus matters, and moments for the community to come together with a shared school spirit.

 The Prevention, Advocacy and Resource Center works to prevent interpersonal violence — sexual assault, dating/domestic violence and stalking — and advocates for and with those who have been impacted by violence through a combination of education, awareness-raising and support.
 The center offers confidential, in-person support with professional staff or Peer Advocates, a 24/7 hotline, and the Violence Prevention Education program, which provides training sessions across campus on Pro-Social Bystander Intervention, Consent, Healthy Relationships, and more.